Chapter 6: Objects and Data Structures

 public Polar convert(Rectangular rectangular) {...}

-But the thing is that there is no implementation to be exposed, the Point is just data and its shape is essential to its meaning.
+But the thing is that there is no implementation to be exposed, the Point is put data and its shape is essential to its meaning.
 In statically typed languages, explicitly communicating the shape of data through types is the goal.
-Not every abstraction needs to hide its data structure - sometimes the data structure itself is the abstraction.

 "The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise." - Dijkstra 1972